 - The deaths involved, both in flashback and in the present, are some of the bloodiest in the series.
 Especially the guards from Pierrot's escape in the past - visible shattered ribcage bones are poking out of a guard's back on-screen.
 And the mad man himself?
 Smashed beneath a giant walking parade animatronic's foot, just.. disappearing with Sickening "Crunch!".
 The fact that we don't see the mess along the ground afterwards is only barely a Gory Discretion Shot since we get to see it happen otherwise.

 - The fridge monster in Toys in the Attic, which it goes around to bite and poison Jet, Faye and Ein, turning the situation into something reminiscent of Alien.
 It's revealed to be drippings from a Ganymede Rock Lobster that spoiled after being in a now-disabled fridge for more than a year.
 No wonder Spike is horrified when he opens the damn thing to check on it and then tosses it out the airlock soon after.
+And speaking of which, the extremely-decayed contents of the fridge are frightening to look at.
 By the end of the episode, Ed, who hasn't been bitten by the monster, eats it.Spike: "And what's the real lesson?
 Don't leave things in the fridge."